dart-archive/angulardart.org/site/tutorial/08-ch06-view.markdown

 <code>clearFilter()</code> method updates the search filters by
 resetting these two attributes.</p>

-<p>Now our app’s main <strong>index.html</strong> file is a lot simpler
+<p>Now the recipe book component template <strong>recipe_book.html</strong>
-(see the table above).
+file is a lot simpler (see the table above).
 Instead of containing all of the markup to set up the search and filter views, it now just contains the a reference to the component.
 The details of the view elements are hidden away in the
 <code>SearchRecipeComponent</code>’s HTML template (shown as the lower
 right excerpt in the table above).</p>